LowGravityPL/raccoonwp.github.io/index.md

 Raccoon is a modern architecture stack and a starter theme for [WordPress](https://wordpress.org/).

-The stack is based on the Composer on the backend.
-Node.js with Webpack are used on the frontend.
+The stack is based on PHPComposer on the backend.
+Frontend build uses NodeJs and Webpack to bundle the files together for dev and production.
-This composition allows for a quick and efficient development using the tools which are **state of the art in 2019.**
+This composition allows for quick and efficient development using the tools which are **state of the art in 2020.**

 You should use it as your boilerplate/starter kit to obtain **optimal architecture with performance, extensibility and security** in mind.